12th August 2021 Editorial by: newprotein staff writer

 Rather than recreating breast milk directly, Biomilq cultivates mammary epithelial cells in a growth medium.
 These cells then arrange themselves around a 3D structure, mimicking the physiology of the breast.
 As these cells continue to absorb nutrients, they start producing milk, which is then collected.

-Find more about Biomilq: biomilq.com
+Find out more about Biomilq: biomilq.com

 Biomilk was founded in Israel in 2018 with the mission of producing better infant formula more sustainably using cell-based technology.
 The company has Coca Cola Israel among its backers.
 In May 2021, Biomilk started a feasibility study to produce cultured breast milk directly from milk cells.

-Find more about Biomilk : biomilk.com
+Find out more about Biomilk : biomilk.com

 Sugarlogix uses yeast fermentation to produce human milk oligosaccharides (HMOs).
 HMOs are complex functional sugars that are only found in human milk and are a key ingredient missing from infant formulas.